lbaehren/lofarsoft/src/CR-Tools/implement/Pypeline/documentation/source/documenting.rst

 documentation information needed by the Doxygen documentation generator that is used for the C++ documentation.

-A typical documentation for a C++ function is of the following form.
+A typical documentation for a C++ function is of the following form:

 .. code-block:: c